LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 ▲To support integrity of results sets, if the set of documents stored at the node changes in a way such that the sequence of calls will not return all the requested results, e.g., documents are added between calls to the service, the service SHALL return a flow control error.

-*▲**NB*: To support communication error recovery, the client MAY repeatedly call the service using the same resumption token.
+*▲NB*: To support communication error recovery, the client MAY repeatedly call the service using the same resumption token.

 *NB*: The format of the resumption token is not specified; the service MAY use any format or encoding needed to support flow control.

 *NB*: There are no restrictions on number of requested documents or in the total size of the HTTP message or response.
 An implementation SHALL indicate any size limits in the service description.

-*NB**: *The default is that IDs are for resources, not documents.
+*NB*: The default is that IDs are for resources, not documents.

 *NB*: The default is to return full resource data description documents, not just IDs.

-*▲**NB*: By default, flow control is not supported.
+*▲NB*: By default, flow control is not supported.

 *NB*: The request of *by* *document* or *by* *resource* applies to the entire list of request IDs.

-*NB**: *The mechanism of matching a supplied request ID to a resource locator is not specified.
+*NB*: The mechanism of matching a supplied request ID to a resource locator is not specified.

 *NB*: The process currently does not handle attachments.